 2018: National Park Foundation

-I'm excited to announce that my non-profit for the year is the National Park Foundation!
+My 2018 non-profit for the year was the National Park Foundation!

 "The National Park Foundation carries on that tradition as the only national charitable nonprofit whose mission is to directly support the National Park Service.